War of the Star Slavers

 War of the Star Slavers is a science fiction space combat board game published by Attack Wargaming Association in 1977.
+Critics were generally unimpressed with the poor quality of the components and the badly-written rules.

 Description

 War of the Star Slavers, designed by Dave Casciano, is a science fiction game in which players can take on the roles on one of two Empires, or become a Star Slaver.
 The game components are: